-Our technology is based on the pioneering work of Philip S. Low, PhD, the Ralph C. Corley Distinguished Professor of Chemistry at Purdue University and Director of the Purdue University Center for Drug Discovery.
+On Target Laboratories’ technology is based on the pioneering work of Dr. Philip Low.
+Dr. Low is a Ralph Corley Distinguished Professor of Chemistry at Purdue University and the Director of the Purdue University Center for Drug Discovery.
 After discovering an innovative intraoperative fluorescent imaging agent, Dr. Low and his team at Purdue University researched the use of this imaging agent to make cancer more visible in the operating room.

 Tim Biro, RPh is the Chief Operating Officer of ON TARGET LABORATORIES.
 Tim has entrepreneurial experience in the medical device and pharmaceutical industry having served as the Co-Founder and CEO of several companies including SpineMatrix and Therox Pharmaceuticals, and the CEO of OncoImmune.
 He also has extensive experience in venture capital, as the Founder and Managing Partner of Ohio Innovation Fund, and a Partner in Reservoir Venture Partners and Brantley Venture Partners.
 Prior to his career in venture capital, Tim held various management positions with Merck.
 Tim holds a BS in Microbiology from Pennsylvania State University, a BS in Pharmacy from Temple University, an MBA in Finance and Marketing from the Wharton School of Business, and is a Fellow of Temple University.